Shrink Wrap

 - Holding Tabs - Keeping parts secure during cutting

-- Simulation Mode - Previewing cutting paths
+- 3D Preview - Previewing cutting paths

 - Material Test Grid - Finding optimal cutting settings